#Theredheadedauthor Presents the July 2020 New York Times TOP 10 Best Sellers – FICTION

 © 2020 Nina Soden

 Alright, now it’s your turn.
-I’d love to see what today’s writing prompt [The Little Things.] inspires in you.
+I’d love to see what today’s writing prompt [If you could go back in time exactly 10 years and give yourself some advice, what would you tell yourself?] inspires in you.
 So, if you are willing, go to the comment section below and start typing.
 Take 5 minutes and let’s see what you come up with!

 Did you participate in last week’s #WritingWednesday post?
-It was about a Mirror.
+It was a thank you letter.
 If you haven’t posted your response, click HERE so you can do that now.
 Then, make sure you check in here ~ every Wednesday ~ for the latest #WritingWednesday writing prompt!
 Now, back to today’s regularly scheduled post…

 Remember, #WritingWednesday is an EASY, STRESS-FREE, weekly writing challenge.